(Nominees are chosen by more than four thousand directors, writers,

 Best Performance by an Actor in a Comedy Series - Kelsey Grammer

-55th Annual Golden Globe Awards (presented January 18, 1998 for
+58th Annual Golden Globe Awards (presented January 21, 2001 for performances in 2000)

 Best Comedy Series